Chamepp/Chamepp/README.md

 **[SearchMind](https://github.com/Mindsblend/SearchMind)** — an intelligent AI-driven search engine that supports fuzzy, exact, pattern-based, and semantic search across codebases and content, designed for speed and extensibility.

-**[SwiftestGen](https://github.com/Chamepp/SwiftTestGen)** — an AI-powered test generation and documentation tool that understands your Swift codebase and automatically creates meaningful tests and docs, accelerating quality and clarity.
+**[SwiftTestGen](https://github.com/Chamepp/SwiftTestGen)** — an AI-powered test generation that understands your Swift codebase and automatically creates meaningful tests.

 I want to help companies and businesses gain a leg up in the software market.
 By building the *right* software that expands reach, increases sales, and unlocks sustainable growth.